Account planning: History

 Account planning is a job title that exists in most London and UK advertising agencies.
-Account planning gained an initial foothold in the US in the early 80s but really only evolved to become an essential function is in most mid to large sized agencies in the early 90s.
+Account planning gained an initial foothold in the US in the early 80s but really only evolved to become an essential function in most mid to large sized agencies in the early 90s.

 In Australia 1965, the earliest instance of the role, was conceived by David Brent, a senior researcher at Unilever who had served as a senior para-military police commander in a long, major counter-insurgency jungle war in Asia.
 Operative in the national secret service, he later changed to a more public life in ad agency account services, creative writing and media management.
 These qualifications, skills and experiences led to the launch of the new role in a Sydney agency in 1966.

 Beginning in 1965, Stanley Pollitt felt that account managers were using information incompetently or inexpediently because the researcher was not involved in the campaign process.
 Because of this, Pollitt ៛suggested that a specially trained researcher should work with the account manager as an equal partner.
 After the opening of the Boase Massimi Pollitt (BMP) agency, in 1968, Pollitt introduced his idea, only slightly revised.
 Stephen King, believing that clients deserved a better way of doing things, proposed a process of advertising development that had a little less gut feeling and a little more scientific foundation.
 This process involved rigorous analysis of a brand and its position in the competitive market place.
 This process creates an advertising message from the marketing objectives and the client's business objectives.
 In 1968, J. Walter Thompson (JWT) established a new department called “account planning,” coined by Tony Stead.

 The two independent UK pioneers of the vital new planning role, each 1967 and 1968, certainly achieved a dramatic innovation in the advertising industry.
 But what they and the global advertising industry appeared not to know was that an almost identical role had been conceived and successfully launched in Sydney, Australia in January 1966.
 Inspired by the marketing and market research management wisdom and skills of Unilever Australia.
 What were the differences?

 The main difference was that while the two UK pioneers were well-recognized senior managers in successful ad agencies the unknown Australian pioneer had the advantage of superior skills and experience from world-best market research working closely together with world-best marketing at highly regarded global marketing leader and advertiser, Unilever, and its many famous brands.
 This followed earlier comprehensive experience in ad agency account management and creative writing in Singapore and Sydney.